 Spices, garlic, onion, tea tree, locust, oak, cedar, pine, and many other plants give off phytoncides.

 Incorporating forest bathing trips into a good lifestyle was first proposed in 1982 by the Forest Agency of Japan.
-It has now become a recognized stress management and relaxation activity in Japan.
+It has now become recognized as stress management and relaxation activity in Japan.